DFKI-Interactive-Machine-Learning/TIML/README.md

 * An Object-oriented software framework to easily add new CNN architectures without rewriting any of the data preparation, infer, and testing code.

+## Online examples

+The TIML toolkit has been used to realize the classification code of the [Skincare](https://medicalcps.dfki.de/?page_id=1056) project.
+Try it here <http://dfki.de/skincare/classify.html>.

 ## Requirements

 A system with Python 3.6 or 3.7 already installed.